achterberg/slack-notify/README.md

 ####WebHook Token
   * Set up an incoming webhook integration by reading and following the link on: https://api.slack.com/incoming-webhooks
   * An URL should be generated and after services/ the series of numbers/letters is the token
-  * Enter this in the WebHook Token field
+  * Enter the above in the WebHook Token field

 ####Slack Token
   * Go [here](https://api.slack.com/web)
   * Under Authentication there should be a team Token
-  * Enter this in the Slack Token field
+  * Enter the above in the Slack Token field

 ####User ID
   * Go to the following link, replacing the part after = with the slack token above